 How to Build a Rocking Horse

 Published on November 1, 1988

-How to build a rocking horse the old-fashioned way using a spring-suspended design.
+How to build a rocking horse using a traditional spring-suspended design.
+Includes instructions for framing, a cutting pattern and rocking horse and trimming diagrams.

+How to Build a Rocking Horse